micmejia/bible-dump/NKJV/Jeremiah/Jer 11.md

 For I earnestly exhorted your fathers in the day I brought them up out of the land of Egypt, until this day, rising early and exhorting, saying, "Obey My voice."

 ###### 8
-Yet they did not obey or incline their ear, but everyone [^b]followed the dictates of his evil heart; therefore I will bring upon them all the words of this covenant, which I commanded _them_ to do, but _which_ they have not done.' "
+Yet they did not obey or incline their ear, but everyone followed the dictates of his evil heart; therefore I will bring upon them all the words of this covenant, which I commanded _them_ to do, but _which_ they have not done.' "

 ###### 9
 And the Lord said to me, "A conspiracy has been found among the men of Judah and among the inhabitants of Jerusalem.